 The accused is normally represented by a competent lawyer of his choice, resulting in acquittal as an equally competent lawyer is not there to represent the prosecution.
 Public prosecutors must have a duty towards the court as well as the public and if the prosecutor is biased, it threatens the entire administration of the country.
 For proper functioning of the criminal justice system, it is pertinent to strengthen the prosecution otherwise an important limb of the judicial process stands paralyzed, the rule of law will merely be an illusory war of words or soothing legal opium, nothing else.
 Prosecutors are the officers of the court and the prosecutor must assist the court in the search for truth, which is the main objective of the criminal justice system.

-The conviction rate for rape only 27.2% even as country celebrates justice in Nirbhaya case The Economic Times, Jan 09, 2020.
+The conviction rate for rape is only 27.2% even as the country celebrates justice in the Nirbhaya case The Economic Times, Jan 09, 2020.

 Under 30 per cent conviction rate in rape cases in India, says NCRB data, THE INDIAN EXPRESS (Oct 3, 2020) https://www.newindianexpress.com/nation/2020/oct/03/under-30-per-centconviction-rate-in-rape-cases-in-india-says-ncrb-data-2205090.html (Last visited on April 22, 2021).

 (2004) 4 SCC 158.